varfco/help/tr_TR/reports.index.md

 #### İşlem geçmişine genel bakış (denetim)

-Bu rapor size hesapların şimdiki noktalarına nasıl ulaştığını söyleyecektir.
-Tüm faaliyetleri ve tüm kullanılabilir meta verileri gösterir.
+This report will tell you how your accounts have gotten to their current point.
+It shows ALL transactions, and ALL available metadata.
 Bu ekonominizin hatalarını izlemenize yardımcı olabilir.
 Bu raporu abartılı "hesap genel bakışı olarak" düşünün.
 Bu rapor ekstra seçeneklere sahip değildir.

 #### Bütçe raporu